This post contains affiliate links.

 Players: 2-4 | Age: 6+ | CCSS Grade: 4 to 6

-There is more to the Ice Cool board gameOpens in a new tab. than what meets the eye.
+There is more to the Ice Cool board game than what meets the eye.
 On the surface, it seems like a board game primarily focused on building children’s dexterity skills.
 Parents can, however, find it useful for teaching children a practical way to use angles.

 The aim of the game is for each player to strategically flick a game piece in such a way that opponents are toppled over.
 Each flick represents an angle.
 Parents can encourage children to estimate the size of the angle used to flick a piece.
 They can also encourage their children to name the type of angle.
 Additionally, parents can show high school aged children the connection between angles and projectile motion in Physics.